numpy/numpy.org/content/en/case-studies/blackhole-image.md

 * Based on Einstein’s general theory of relativity, scientists expected see a dark region similar to a shadow, caused by the gravitational bending and capture of light by the event horizon.
-By studying this shadow scientists could measure the enormous mass of M87’s black hole.
+By studying this shadow scientists could measure the enormous mass of M87’s central supermassive black hole.

 [eddington]: https://en.wikipedia.org/wiki/Eddington_experiment